In 2016, I voluntarily left my traditional journalism job in Dallas to move to California to live and write at the beach.

 I mainly write about health/fitness, wine, aging, travel, personal finance and business.
 My clients include the American Heart Association, Chicago Tribune, City National Bank, The Dallas Morning News and Texas Instruments Inc. and TCU Magazine.

 My work as a multimedia writer has taken me around the country.
 Most recently, I was a business reporter for The Dallas Morning News, one of the nation’s largest metro dailies.
 I mainly covered the economy, aviation and technology, but I also wrote about entrepreneurs, commercial real estate and media.
 I’ve written travel stories throughout my career.

-But it’s not all about numbers.
-My expertise lies in spotting trends, storytelling, finding real people to tell a story, interpreting data and translating complex concepts for sophisticated consumer audiences.
-In Dallas, I described the difficulty laid-off older workers faced in finding a job during the Great Recession, the impact of long-term unemployment, the booming post-recession economy of North Texas and how American Airlines rebuilt itself into the world’s largest carrier after bankruptcy.
+At The News, I was a top print and digital producer, but it’s not all about numbers.
+My expertise lies in spotting trends, interpreting data, translating complex concepts for sophisticated consumer audiences and finding real people to tell a story.
+I’ve interviewed farmers, protesters and CEOs.
+I’ve described the difficulty laid-off older workers faced in finding a job during the Great Recession, the booming post-recession economy of North Texas and how American Airlines rebuilt itself after bankruptcy.

 In my free time, I run, bicycle, hike and explore the world.